PowerLoom/snapshotter-lite-v2/README.md

 The installer automatically tries to resolve the subnet to assign to the Docker network that will run the snapshotter node.

-In case of conflicts or multiple subnets being available to allocate, the installer will prompt you to choose the subnet you want to use.

 Similarly, the installer also tries to resolve whether it should spawn a new local collector container or not.
 If it finds an already running collector container, it will not spawn a new one.

 **Here is a screenshot of how it looks like if there are no existing collector containers running and there are no previous snapshotter nodes running either.**